portal-cornell/robotouille/account/server/README.md

    ```

 2. The server will:
-   - Create necessary database tables if they don't exist
    - Start listening on configured host:port (default: localhost:8000)
    - Create a logs directory and begin logging